Decoding the 28/32 Grade: Understanding Concrete Strength and its Implications

 Increased maintenance costs: Frequent repairs and replacements might be necessary to compensate for inadequate concrete strength.

 Conversely, using a higher-grade concrete than necessary might be economically inefficient, without necessarily providing significant additional benefits.
-Therefore, careful consideration of all relevant factors is essential during the design phase.
+So, careful consideration of all relevant factors is essential during the design phase.

 The Testing Process: Determining Concrete Strength